Everyone's in Love with You

 "Everyone's in Love with You" is a song written by Mike Love for the American rock band The Beach Boys.
 It was released on their 1976 album 15 Big Ones.
 The subject of this song refers to the Maharishi.
-The song was later re-recorded in 2004 for Mike Love's abandoned Mike Love Not War album.
+The song was later re-recorded for Mike Love's 2023 Mike Love Not War album.
 The song was also played live by the Mike Love and Bruce Johnston led Beach Boys during their 2004 European tour.
-David Byrne sang it to Caetano Veloso in their 2012 Live at Carnegie Hall álbum.